ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_1_hash_map.md

 Advantage: Chaining provide a flexible approach to handle collisions, ensuring that the Hash Map remains stability even when the number of collisions increases.
 By using linked list to store colliding key-value pairs, chaining allows for dynamic resizing of the Hash Map without risking a crash due to excessive collisions

 Diadvantage: Chaining requires additional memory to store the linked lists, which can lead to increased memory useage, especially if many collisions occur, and this would also degrade the efficiency of search elements to O(n) complexity.

+3. Control load factor within a range.

+Load factor in a Hash Map is the ratio of the number of elements stored in the Hash Map to the total number of buckets, it indicates how full the Hash Map is and can affect its performance, the load factor best under 70%.

 Overall, the main goal of a Hash Map is to choose a suitable hash function to maximize randomness of index and produce the least amount of collisions.